anydotcrypto/docs.any.sender/docs/devTools/README.md

 ## Deploying contracts locally

 To deploy the contracts import the `deploy` object from the `@any-sender/client` package.
-The deploy object has an `contracts` function which accepts a provider and returns a promise of the contracts.
-Call this at some point in your tests before wrapping objects with `any.sender()`.
+The deploy object has a `contracts` function which accepts a provider and returns a promise of the contracts.
+Call this at the start of your tests before wrapping objects with `any.sender()`.

 ```
 contracts(provider: Provider, options?: DeployOptions) => Promise<Contracts>